-- If parent[v] is the root we charge the cost to the - find-account. - If the group-number of rank(v) is the same as that o - charge the cost to the node-account of ψ . - Otherwise we charge the cost to the find-account.
+- If counting is the root we charge the cost to the - find-account. - If the group-number of canking is the same as that on - charge the cost to the node-account of - Otherwise we charge the cost to the find-account.

-- create an account for every find-operation - create an account for every node v
+- create an account for every find-operation - ightharpoonup create an account for every node v

 '''

-If parent[v] is the root we charge the cost to the
+If we will is the root we charge the cost to the

 '''

-- find-account. - If the group-number of rank(v) is the same as that office - that the cost to the sale account of the - Otherwise we charge the cost to the find-account.
+- nno-account. - If the group-number of contact is the same as that contact - thange the cost to the node-account of - Otherwise we charge the cost to the find-account.